ubaldot/vim9-conversion-aid/README.md

 i.e. the argument to the function call shall be manually fixed.

+## `a:` and `s`

-Furthermore, given that variables names can be easily shadowed, we decided to keep `s:` and `a:` to help you in checking if your script semantic is still valid, and eventually perform the necessary adjustments Once done, you can remove the `s:`and the `a:` with a simple `:%s/\v(a:|s:)//g`.
+Given that variables names can be easily shadowed, we decided to keep `s:` and `a:` to help you in checking if your script semantic is still valid, and eventually perform the necessary adjustments Once done, you can remove the `s:`and the `a:` with a simple `:%s/\v(a:|s:)//g`.
 Nevertheless, the best would be if you prepare your script by avoiding potential variables shadowing.